 The two shots below are show a slightly exaggerated example of this problem.
 The 8-bit image shows banding or posterization in the sky, whereas in 16-bit mode, the sky is smooth.

 Shoot in RAW format, and open the files as Adobe RGB (1998) 16-bit images in Photoshop or Lightroom.
 Work with them without down-sampling to 8-bit.
 Don't save them as JPEG files, because you'll loose the 16-bit depth.
-Send us ZIP compressed TIFF, or Photoshop (PSD) files via dropbox.com, yousendit.com, our alternate upload page.
+Send us ZIP compressed or uncompressed TIFF, or Photoshop (PSD) files via dropbox.com, yousendit.com.

-NOTE: Our order form allows multiple files, but none can be larger than 100 MB.
-If your file(s) are larger than 100MB, we would be happy to share a dropbox.com folder with you for your large print files you want to transfer to us for printing.
+NOTE: Our order form allows multiple files, of practically any size.
+If your file(s) are enormous, we would be happy to share a dropbox.com folder with you.

 For a more in-depth description, please check out the PhotoshopEssentials.com site HERE.

 The differences between Adobe RGB and sRGB can be easily understood HERE.

 Basically, if your images are destined for print ON OUR PRINTERS, capable of printing the whole Abobe RGB (1998) gamut, then work in and send us the unconverted Adobe RGB files.
 Open your RAW files as 16-bit Adobe RGB files.
 If you need to display them on-screen for web presentations, you CAN convert to sRGB, keeping the original in Adobe RGB, when saving your jpeg web-destined files (save as... first, then convert to profile).

 When you have your RAW file converter open in Photoshop, at the bottom of the screen there is a text link that will open the "Workflow Options" window, where you can choose Adobe RGB and 16-bits/channel before opening the image in Photoshop.